Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ---

+## Protect

+Protect is a set of rules and features designed for Production **environments** to monitor and block **attacks**.
+Protect is considered an agent mode and, is supported by the Java, .NET, Node.js, Ruby, Python and Proxy agents.
+Traditionally, this mode tracks values from sources, performs an initial analysis, and then examines values at sinks to determine if an attack is taking place.

+---

+## Proxy Agent

+The Proxy agent is a Contrast **agent** that run in **Protect** mode only.
+It consists of two parts: an open-source module for NGINX that forwards HTTP request data to the **Contrast Service** via a UNIX socket.
+Analysis is performed at the Service, and a response is sent back to NGINX that indicates if the HTTP request should be allowed to proceed to the proxied application.
+The **rules** for the Proxy agent are primarily based on the OWASP ModSecurity core rule set.

+---

+## Python Agent

+The Python agent is a Contrast **agent** that run in **Protect** mode only.

+---

+## Ruby Agent

+Ruby agent is a Contrast **agent** that runs in **Protect** and **Assess** modes.
+Protect has been GA since September 2017.
+Assess entered GA in fall of 2018.

+---

 ## Rule

 A rule defines a pattern for the **engine** to look for while monitoring a running application.
 If the pattern is matched, the *engine* generates a *trace* to send to the *TeamServer*.
 Each pattern consists of a series of methods ending in a *trigger*.
 Each of these methods can also be required.
 If these methods are detected, the pattern does not match.